-Enter the event name, date, time, repeating, and event type parameters and click Create.
+- Enter the event name, date, time, repeating, and event type parameters.

-Review the event and click Done or click Add event to add another event.
+- Review the event and click Done to finish or click Add event to add another event.

 Work trends show the breakout of work focus over time.

-Learn more about Flow metrics and view the work type definitions.
+Learn more about Flow metrics and Work types.

-Click on the … icon next to an engineer’s name to dig into the engineer’s data.
+Click the dot icon next to an engineer’s name to view that engineer’s data in other reports.

-Note: Typically, the leader of New Work is also near the top of Churn.
-The more experienced devs tend to do the most Legacy Refactor and Help Others.
+Note: Typically, the leader of New work is also near the top of Rework.
+Experienced developers tend to lead in Legacy refactor and Help others.